 - Assistant Director, Center for Writing Studies

 - Peer Mentor, Center for Writing Studies

-Wisniewski, Carolyn, María Paz Carvajal Regidor, Lisa Chason, Evin Groundwater, Allison Kranek, Dorothy Mayne, and Logan Middleton. (forthcoming fall 2020).
+Wisniewski, Carolyn, María Paz Carvajal Regidor, Lisa Chason, Evin Groundwater, Allison Kranek, Dorothy Mayne, and Logan Middleton. (forthcoming).
 Questioning Assumptions about Online Tutoring: A Mixed-Method Study of Face-to-Face and Synchronous Online Writing Center Tutorials.
 The Writing Center Journal, 38(1).

-Carvajal Regidor, María Paz & Allison Kranek.
+Allison Kranek, & Carvajal Regidor, María Paz.
 (Accepted).
 It’s Crowded in Here: “Present Others” in Advanced Graduate Writers’ Sessions.
 Praxis.

 Carvajal Regidor, María Paz.
 (2019).
 Forging a Path: Felipe de Ortego y Gasca.
 In Romeo García, Iris D. Ruiz, Anita Hernández, & María Paz Carvajal Regidor (Eds.), Viva Nuestro Caucus: Re-writing the Forgotten Pages of our Caucus.
 Anderson, SC: Parlor Press.